Abnormal periods may include bleeding more than once a month, skipping cycles, or no menstrual bleeding at all.

 An ultrasound will diagnose polyps or fibroids.
 An HSG or saline sonogram can further evaluate structural abnormalities like polyps and fibroids.

-Treatment options for abnormal periods or vaginal bleeding
+Treatment options for irregular periods or vaginal bleeding

 Treatment of abnormal periods will depend on the cause.
 Fibroids and polyps will be removed surgically.
 PCOS is treated with weight loss, birth control pills, or ovulation induction medications if pregnancy is desired.
 Hypothalamic disease can be treated with weight gain and ovulation induction with fertility treatments.
 Thyroid disease and elevated prolactin are treated with medication.